This super easy Couscous Bowl with Meatballs & Tzatziki will totally satisfy your craving for a good Greek gyro!

 I tend to throw in more than what the recipe calls for, but in this case, stick to the 1/2 cup.

-While eating my Greek Tzatziki Recipe, I had to pick out a lot of the red onions because they were overpowering the other ingredients.
+Needless to say, while eating my Couscous Bowl, I had to pick out a lot of the red onions because they were overpowering the other ingredients.

 On the other hand, be generous with the parsley.